tohenkes/aims-PAX/README.md

     - **model/**: saves the final model(s) here
     - **initial_dataset.log**: Log file for the creation of the initial dataset.
 Loss and errors are ensemble averages.
     - **AL.log**: Log file for the actual active learning procedure.
 Loss and errors are ensemble averages.
+    - **restart/**: Contains dictionaries for restarting the procedures from a checkpoint.